rapidsai/docs/maintainers/gpuci.md

 The images contain a common conda environment with basic tools such as `python`, `cmake`, `make`, `cython`, and `flake8`.
 See the full list [here](https://github.com/rapidsai/gpuci-build-environment/blob/main/Dockerfile#L66)

-The conda environment can be used in the scripts with `source activate gdf`
+The conda environment can be used in the scripts with `source activate rapids`

 ## Jobs